oist/LuscombeU-CAGE_libraries/2022-02-09_Osaka_Oik/README.md

 CAGE libraries from Oikopleura dioica (Osaka lab strain)
 ========================================================

+Samples were taked from three different time points: embryonic (EB), juvenile day2 (D2) or adult (DE).
+Biological replicates are indicated with different numbers (DE1/DE2, …).
+Biological replicates were loosely staged in order to screen a broader set of transcriptional states.

 The libraries were processed the same as for [2021-12-17_Okinawa_Oik](../2021-12-17_Okinawa_Oik/README.md), with the following differences.